Lakneswaran/react_JS/README.md

 * -  JSX => <div className="shopping-list"><h1>Shopping List for {this.props.name}</h1><ul><li></li></ul></div>
 - Babel compiler JSX -> javascript

+## What is Virtual DOM?

+- Live actual DOM, virtual DOM is a node tree that lists the element and their attributes and content as
+- Objects and their properties.
+React render function create a node tree out of react component. then it's
+- update this tree in response to the mutation in data model, caused by various actions done either by user
+- or system.
+- Virtual DOM works in three steps: Whenever underline data changes the entire UI rerender in virtual DOM
+- representation.
+Then the difference between the previous DOM representation and new one is calculated.
+- Once the calculation are done.
+The real DOM will be updated only with the thing actually changed.
+- This makes our application much faster and there's no memories wasted.

 ## Components Types

 - Class Components